aws-samples/eks-alb-istio-with-tls/README.md

 ```
 You will notice that I am using the Kubernetes secret named `tls-secret` as `credentialName` which we generated earlier.
 The secret contains openssl generated key/cert.
 Gateway `yelb-gateway` is listening on port `443` for encrypted traffic.

+Note on SNI: ALB Ingress will not send an SNI (server name indication) to Istio so `hosts` must be `"*"` otherwise Istio will attempt to match it and result in 404.

 ### Configure ALB Ingress Resource

 Istio can not use the TLS certificate in ACM directly.
 However, I will use ACM certificates with AWS Application Load Balancer to terminate HTTPS traffic and then forward to Istio ingress gateway for further processing.